Building trust across cultures is essential for establishing successful business relationships

 Understanding how to build – and maintain – trust is vital to business success.

-Here are 11 tips on improving trust across cultures:
+Here are 11 tips on building trust across cultures:

 1. Understand networking

 In China, business is based on guanxi, or on a network of contacts and relationships.
 It is essential to build a rapport with your counterparts, through getting-to-know-you meetings, hospitality and conversation that extends beyond business.
 An introduction from a trusted member of the network is ideal; this intermediary will help to establish trust on the part of the Chinese by association.
 In Arab cultures, too, a mutual contract who can make an introduction is an important step towards building trust.

 South American cultures are similar in that time must be taken for socialising and establishing the relationship.
 You, as someone from a time-pressured, results-based culture, may be conscious of wasting the time of the other side by attending lunches and dinners but to them, it is an important part of building trust.
 Business may not even be discussed until trust has been established.

 3. Understand what form trust takes

 In Arab cultures, your word is your bond.
 If a deal is struck at a meeting and lawyers are immediately wheeled out to draft contracts, your counterparts may be offended; this behaviour indicates a lack of trust on your part.

 If you come from a relationship-based culture and are trying to do business with people from a results-based culture, you can still build trust if you are flexible and creative.
 Invite people to lunch, for example, but suggest when the lunch might end.
 Go out for drinks, but don’t feel offended if your American counterparts leave after a couple of rounds, rather than going on for dinner.

 5. Respect multiculturalism in a virtual team